swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 ### Introduce `totalCount` and `completedCount` properties as `UInt64`
 We considered using `UInt64` as the type for `totalCount` and `completedCount` to support the case where developers use `totalCount` and `completedCount` to track downloads of larger files on 32-bit platforms byte-by-byte.
 However, developers are not encouraged to update progress byte-by-byte, and should instead set the counts to the granularity at which they want progress to be visibly updated.
 For instance, instead of updating the download progress of a 10,000 bytes file in a byte-by-byte fashion, developers can instead update the count by 1 for every 1,000 bytes that has been downloaded.
 In this case, developers set the `totalCount` to 10 instead of 10,000.
 To account for cases in which developers may want to report the current number of bytes downloaded, we added `totalByteCount` and `completedByteCount` to `ProgressManager.Properties`, which developers can set and display using format style.

+### Make `totalCount` a settable property on `ProgressManager`
+We previously considered making `totalCount` a settable property on `ProgressManager`, but this would introduce a race condition that is common among cases in which `Sendable` types have settable properties.
+This is because two threads can try to mutate `totalCount` at the same time, but the `Mutex` guarding `ProgressManager` will not be held across both operations, thus creating a race condition, resulting in the `totalCount` that can either reflects both the mutations, or one of the mutations indeterministically.
+Therefore, we changed it so that `totalCount` is a read-only property on `ProgressManager`, and is only mutable within the `withProperties` closure to prevent this race condition.

+### Representation of Indeterminate state in `ProgressManager`
+There were discussions about representing indeterminate state in `ProgressManager` alternatively, for example, using enums.
+However, since `totalCount` is an optional and can be set to `nil` to represent indeterminate state, we think that this is straightforward and sufficient to represent indeterminate state for cases where developers do not know `totalCount` at the start of an operation they want to report progress for.
+A `ProgressManager` becomes determinate once its `totalCount` set to an `Int`.

 ## Acknowledgements
 Thanks to